shaktilucidia/STM32_L2HAL_FontsGenerator/README.md

 # STM32_L2HAL_FontsGenerator
-Fonts generator to use with STM32 HAL
+Fonts generator to use with STM32 L2HAL

 1) Extract font using Font Forge and given script: